 Find out more For enquiries, please contact firstname.lastname@example.org

-Since 2019, we have been conducting an Environmental Sustainability Education Program (ESEP) to educate future generations on environmental sustainability and groom them to become future agents of change for the environment.
+Our Environmental Sustainability Education Program (ESEP) started in 2019 to educate future generations on environmental sustainability and groom them to become future agents of change.
 We call this program, Saya Pahlawan Lingkungan (I am an Environmental Hero).

-The Train of Joy is a program in collaboration with MAN Forum that aims to help communities overcome post-disaster stress, restore social dynamics and wellbeing, and build capacity for sustainable natural disaster management.
+The Train of Joy is a program in collaboration with MAN Forum that aims to help communities overcome post-disaster stress, restore social dynamics and wellbeing, and build capacity for sustainable natural disaster management – in a sustainable way.
 We launched the program in Sukajaya in Bogor, West Java, a village affected by floods and landslides in early 2020.

-Working with other NGOs, we set up: a public kitchen; water filtration system so villagers can safely drink ground water and reduce their consumption of single-serve plastic bottles; a hydroponic farming system; a temporary shelter for the conducting of the Train of Joy activities; food and cooking essentials; reusable tumblers for all the children for drinking; as well as clothing and stationery for the children.
+Working with other NGOs, we set up: a public kitchen; water filtration system so villagers can safely drink ground water and reduce their consumption of single-serve plastic bottles; a hydroponic farming system; a temporary shelter for group activities; food and cooking essentials; reusable tumblers; as well as clothing and stationery for the children.

 The Train of Joy concept, modules and working toolkits can be taken to new “stations”, or other areas affected by natural disasters, as Community Capacity Building (CCB) platforms for affected areas.